Quantum arithmetic of Drinfeld modules: Abstract

 \section{Abstract}

-We study quantum invariants of projective varieties over number fields.
-Namely, an explicit formula for a functor $\mathscr{Q}$ on such varieties is proved.
+We study the quantum invariants of projective varieties over the number fields.
+Namely, explicit formulas for a functor $\mathscr{Q}$ on such varieties are proved.
 The case of abelian varieties with complex multiplication is treated in detail.